 Risk Management – transaction monitoring against credit, market and liquidity risk appetite, including the risk management processes and methodologies to measure and report the underlying risks within the product.

-As the launch or amendments to existing products could impact operational risk and internal controls, Risk Department will ensure that all relevant stakeholders undertake a detailed risk assessment and list critical tasks or actions required relating to the new or changed product.
+As the launch or amendments to existing products could impact operational risk and internal controls, Operational Risk Department will ensure that all relevant stakeholders understand the risks and list all critical tasks or actions required relating to the new or changed product.
 The assessment should both identify the risks and, to the extent possible, quantify the pre and post management action.

 If required, the Product Sponsor can seek approval from the President to obtain legal advice to complete the Risk Assessment or the drafting of any product documentation during the Pre-Launch phase.